QianMo0721/CleanRIME/README.md

 1. Clone this repository
 2. Import the `build.gradle` into your IDE (most preferably IntelliJ IDEA)
 3. Once the import has finished, run `gradlew setup`
-4. Run `gradlew --stop` to stop the daemon and prevent ForgeGradle gone wrong
+4. Run `gradlew --stop` to stop the daemon and prevent ForgeGradle from misbehaving
 5. Build with `gradlew build`

 ## Development Tips:

 - Only modify `projects/cleanroom/src/` directory if you want to change vanilla
 - Run `gradlew genPatches` before commit, or the changes won't exist
-- Modifications on `src/` doesn't need generating patches
+- Modifications under `src/` do not need to generate patches
-- [Tips from Forge](https://github.com/MinecraftForge/MinecraftForge/wiki/If-you-want-to-contribute-to-Forge) are still apply, keep the patches clean!
+- [Tips from Forge](https://github.com/MinecraftForge/MinecraftForge/wiki/If-you-want-to-contribute-to-Forge) still apply; keep the patches clean!
-- The current patches is full of useless hunks after we switched to VineFlower, we encourage contributors to clean up these patches manually.
+- The current patches are full of useless hunks after we switched to VineFlower; we encourage contributors to clean up these patches manually.

 ## Mod Development: